Towards Climate-Friendly Transport Technologies and Measures (TRANSfer II)

 - TRANSfer III - Facilitating the development of ambitious transport mitigation actions

 - Facility for Environmentally-Friendly Transport Technology and Measures (TRANSfer I)

 - In all partner countries mitigation measures in transport have been elaborated as NAMAs.
 The topics reach from sustainable urban transport, to the heavy duty vehicle fleet and mass rapid transit.

 - With support of the project, two NAMA Facility proposals have been prepared and selected for further support (Indonesia and Peru).

 - Two expert groups have been established which work on MRV in transport and Climate Finance for Sustainable Transport.

-- The component “Support of the German Partnership for Sustainable Mobility" provides German Know-how for the elaboration and implementation of NAMAs.
+- The component “Support of the German Partnership for Sustainable Mobility" provided German Know-how for the elaboration and implementation of NAMAs.

-- The support of the "Partnership on Sustainable Low Carbon Transort" (SLoCaT) strengthens transport in international fora.
+- The support of the "Partnership on Sustainable Low Carbon Transort" (SLoCaT) strengthened transport in international fora.